supercollider/supercollider/README_WINDOWS.md

       -DINSTALL_HELP=OFF

 * Server-only: Currently there is no straightforward way to build server-only.
   Even if you mark only the server target (and the plugins), sclang is pulled in as well.
 So a bit of patience is required.
-You can turn off Qt (`-DSC_QT=OFF`) and skip Readline, to save on the dependencies.
+You can turn off Qt (`-DSC_QT=OFF`) to save on the dependencies.
 To make it easier to assemble a server bundle, the custom target "install_server_only" is provided.
 It can be used in place of the comprehensive "install".
 The custom target will copy scsynth's target folder and run fixup_bundle on scsynth to pull in required